simmel/bitwarden-backup/README.md

 # bitwarden-backup

-A securer and composable tool for doing backups of Bitwarden.
+A securer and composable tool for doing and validating backups of Bitwarden.

 Uses named pipes (UNIX-like OSes) or as a last resort filesystem notification (Windows) to securely handle Bitwarded unencrypted JSON backup from the Bitwarden Web Vault via your webbrowser or via the Bitwarden Desktop application.
+Also validates the backup before passing it to your encryption pipeline via a [JSON schema](https://json-schema.org/) of our [own creation](src/resources/bitwarden_export_schema.json).

 ## Usage